top of page

 Performance Window:

 The performance window is the scoring part of the speed jump, which starts at exit.
-The end of the performance window is either 7,400 ft. below exit or at break-off altitude whichever is reached first.
+The end of the performance window is either 7,400 feet below exit or at breakoff altitude, whichever is reached first.

 Judging:

-Each jump is assessed by at least two National Speed Skydiving judges.
-The data from the SMD is used to obtain the highest three second average vertical speed through the performance window.
+At least two National Speed Skydiving Judges assess each jump.
+The data from the PLD is used to obtain the highest three-second-average vertical speed through the performance window.

 Watch Example Video